Arak, Iran: Airport

 Arak is served by the International Airport of Arak, which is located north of the city.
 The airport was opened in 1938, and is one of the oldest airports of Iran.

 Rail

 The railway system of Arak was connected to the Iranian Railways in 1935.
-Destinations stretch directly from Bandar-e-Shapur in the southwestern Iran to Bandar-e-Torkman under the Caspian Sea.
+Destinations stretch directly from Bandar-e-Shapur in the southwestern Iran to Bandar Torkaman under the Caspian Sea.

 High-speed rail

 Arak–Qom High Speed Rail is the second high-speed rail project in Iran which will have a junction with Tehran–Qom–Isfahan High Speed Rail at one of the stations in Qom province.
 The Islamic Republic of Iran Railways signed a €1.2 billion deal with its Italian counterpart for establishing a high-speed railroad between the Iranian cities of Qom and Arak.
 Iran decided to delegate the project to the Chinese following the withdrawal of an Italian firm due to US sanctions on Iran.
 This new High Speed Line, part of the Iran National Railway Network, will be a double track passenger railway line and will have an operational speed of 300 km/h.